brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ```

 ### Summary: *routes/api/users.js*, *routes/api/meetings.js*, *routes/api/webinars.js*
-* Create user, webinar, meeting api routes
+* Create user, webinar, meeting api routes.
-* Note: the headerConfig coming off our request obj (req) -- our middleware provides this
+* Note: the headerConfig coming off our request obj (req) -- our middleware provides this.
-* Note: for post, put, patch requests, we're just passing the full body payload -- in your application you may choose to validate/parse the body
+* Note: for post, put, patch requests, we're just passing the full body payload to Zoom -- in your application you may choose to validate/parse the body before submitting to Zoom.

 ***